fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     Account Number: 11657161, Type: Checking, Balance: 800, Interest Rate: 0, Customer ID: 0012396421

     ```

+    You should now be familiar with the existing code for the banking app.
+In the remaining tasks, you'll restructure the class implementations to improve code readability and maintainability.

 ## Split the BankCustomer class into two partial class files